Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains: Introduction and Main results

 \subsection{Notations}

-For a group scheme $\bG$ we denote by $\bG^{\ad}$ its adjoint group scheme, and by $\Ru\bG$ its unipotent radical.
-By a simple group scheme we always mean a simple reductive group scheme.
+For a reductive group scheme $\bG$ we denote by $\bG^{\ad}$ its adjoint group scheme, and by $\Ru\bG$ its unipotent radical.
+By a simple group scheme we always mean a simple semisimple group scheme as in~\cite[Exp.~XXIV, 5.3]{SGA3-3}.

 In this paper we work with right torsors; we only consider torsors for flat and finitely presented group schemes.
-If $\bG$ is a $T$-group scheme and $T'\to T$ is a morphism, we say ``a $\bG$-torsor over $T'$'' to mean a $\bG_{T'}$-torsor.
-If $T''\to T'$ is another morphism and $\cE$ is a $\bG$-torsor over $T'$, then $\cE\times_{T'}T''$ is naturally a torsor over $T''$ called ``the pullback of $\cE$''.
-Note that every section of a torsor gives a trivialization of this torsor.
-We say that a $\bG$-torsor over $T'$ is \emph{generically trivial\/} if its restriction to a dense open subscheme of $T'$ is trivial.
+If $\bG$ is a $T$-group scheme and $T'\to T$ be a morphism, we say ``a $\bG$-torsor over $T'$'' to mean a $\bG_{T'}$-torsor.
+We say that a $\bG$-torsor over $T'$ is \emph{generically trivial\/} if its restriction to some dense open subscheme of $T'$ is trivial.